Ben 10 (2005 TV series): TV films

 Two Ben 10 films have been released at different times during 2007 and 2008.
 The first is a regular animated feature called Secret of the Omnitrix, in which the Omnitrix is accidentally set to self-destruct and Ben must track down its creator to stop it.
 A trailer of the film was released with the film Billy & Mandy: Wrath of the Spider Queen, and it aired August 10, 2007.
 Michael Ouweleen described the film's villain, which was actually Vilgax, as "like Darth Vader without the sense of humor."
 A different version of Secrets of the Omnitrix, which introduced a different alien (Eye Guy) to the one in the original (Heatblast), aired on September 1, 2007.
 A third version (in which XLR8 was featured) aired on October 20, 2007.
 It was stated during the premiere of Alien Force that Secret of the Omnitrix was intended to be the chronological finale of Ben 10, even though it was broadcast long before the last episode, which was not canon.

 A CGI movie titled Ben 10: Destroy All Aliens was first released on March 11, 2012, in Asia and on March 23, 2012 in the US.
 The movie focuses on a 10-year-old Ben returning to school after the summer.
 The movie was released in 2 different versions on Asia.
 The Filipino viewers heard the Philippine winners while the rest of Southeast Asia heard the Malaysian kids.

-Ben 10: Race Against Time is the first film in the series.
-It revolves around Ben (Graham Phillips), Gwen (Haley Ramm) and Grandpa Max (Lee Majors) returning to their hometown of Bellwood and attempting to adjust to being ‘normal’ again.
+Ben 10: Race Against Time is the first film in the series, which was also the first of the two Ben 10-related media in live-action.
+It revolves around Ben (Graham Phillips), Gwen (Haley Ramm) and Grandpa Max (Lee Majors) returning to their hometown of Bellwood and attempting to adjust to being 'normal' again.
 Unfortunately, their lives are once again disrupted by a mysterious alien known as Eon (Christien Anholt), who has an unexpected connection to the Omnitrix.